 When you and your spouse have both passed, your Estate Plan takes over and sees that your home, cars, bank accounts, and other assets are properly maintained until they can be distributed to your children (or other beneficiaries) if they are of an appropriate age, or if they are not, then your money and assets are held in your Trust for the benefit of your children and are paid out to your children under whatever circumstances you direct.
-In the latter case, a Successor Trustee pre-appointed by you manages your Trust assets according to your direction for the benefit of each child;
+In the latter case, a Successor Trustee pre-appointed by you manages your Trust assets according to your direction and for the benefit of each child;

 Your Estate Plan will also come into play in the event you become incapacitated for whatever reason so that your money and assets are continually managed and protected and used for your benefit and welfare; and

-All Estate Planning packages are provided for a sensible Flat Fee, regardless of time spent with the client or drafting the Estate Plan.
+All Estate Planning packages are provided for a sensible Flat Fee, regardless of time spent with the client or time spent drafting the Estate Plan.
 Flat fees vary depending on the complexity of the overall plan.
-I, however, make a conscious effort to price plans in a way so that the client is not picking and choosing between options based on costs.
+I, however, make a conscious effort to price plans in a way so that the client is not picking and choosing between plausible options based on costs, or much worse, whether to have an estate plan at all.
 A good estate plan should be accessible and affordable to everyone!

-A percentage of the money and assets you intended to go to your children (or grandchildren) will likely go, instead, to a probate lawyer for 'probating' your estate (typically 3% to 5% of the combined gross value of all your assets at the date of your death!);
+A percentage of the money and assets you intended to go to your children (or grandchildren) will likely go, instead, to a probate lawyer for 'probating' your estate (typically 3% to 5% of the combined gross value of all your probate assets at the date of your death!);